The Incredible Sumerians part 3

 During the dark age and the early recovery, there was one region that managed to keep the flickering candle of Sumerian civilisation alive.

 It was in the north, the ‘Uri region’, where the Tigris and the Euphrates emerge from mountainous gorges to first run on the alluvial plain.
 In many places there, the great rivers run above the level of the plain.
 It can still flood, but at different times to the south.

-While it is not immune to the problem of drought and salinity, it is far more resistant than the then heavily irrigated South or the rain fed lands agricultural lands in the north.
+While it was/is not immune to the problem of drought and salinity, it is far more resistant than the then heavily irrigated South and it is more resistant to drought than the rain fed lands agricultural lands in the north.

-It only ever had one dominant city.
+It only ever had one dominant city at a time.

 But this was five thousand years ago and Akkad and Babylon were small, unimportant towns.

 This was the time of the great city of Kish.

 Kish not only survived the dark age, but thrived in the early after-math and around 2900 BC gained hegemony over all of Sumer.
 It defeated enemies from both Elam and the highland region of the Zagros mountains.